sigvehaug/CAS-Applied-Data-Science/Module-1/Readme.md

 # CAS-Applied-Data-Science

+The link to the course on the university learning platform Ilias is https://ilias.unibe.ch/goto_ilias3_unibe_crs_2134348.html

 Module 1 material.
 These are the notebooks and other files needed for the exercises.
 Slides used as introductions are on google:

 - D1 https://docs.google.com/presentation/d/1SKnwdE7AXwT-Kq8mUby5aLFGCj8D4kLDLYQ7I8icADA/edit?usp=sharing